-The Phase 1 project includes the construction of privately-owned vehicle inspection facilities, new northbound lanes into the U.S., new southbound lanes into Mexico, and new head house to provide supervision and services to the non-commercial vehicles inspection area.
+The Phase 1 project includes the construction of privately owned vehicle inspection facilities, new southbound lanes into Mexico, and a new head house to provide supervision and services to the non-commercial vehicle inspection area.
 The project will increase operation space, reduce traffic congestion, and create a safe environment for port employees and border crossers, alike.

-Most recently, President Barack Obama included \$248 million for Phase II of the Calexico West Land Port of Entry reconfiguration and expansion project in the Fiscal Year 2017 budget.
+Former President Barack Obama included \$248 million for Phase II of the Calexico West Land Port of Entry reconfiguration and expansion project in the Fiscal Year 2017 budget.
 If approved, the funding would be sufficient to complete the project.